Skip to main content

 Probabilistic computation

-QuAIRKit supports probabilistic quantum circuit simulation, which allows you to simulate quantum circuits with probabilistic operations, such as measurement, partial post-selection, LOCC.
-This is useful in quantum communication protocols or quantum algorithm design.
-This functional is also compatible with batch computation and qudit computation.
+QuAIRKit supports probabilistic quantum circuit simulation, which allows you to simulate quantum circuits with probabilistic operations such as measurement, partial post-selection, and LOCC.
+This is useful in quantum communication protocols and quantum algorithm design.
+This functionality is also compatible with batch and qudit computation.

 Below is the implementation of a qubit teleportation protocol in QuAIRKit.